Particular-Cloud/particular-integration-examples/jovo-i18next/README.md

 Particular.Cloud differentiates between read-only and write-access tokens:

 - Read-only tokens can be added to the `package.json` file and are used by our CLI tool to authenticate with Particular.Cloud.
-Additionally, your Express application uses a read-only token to connect to Particular.Cloud.
 - Write-access tokens should be treated as secrets and added to a hidden `.particularrc.json` file.
 Our VS Code extension uses this token to authenticate with Particular.Cloud.
 Write-access token enable text creation right from VS Code!
 How neat!

 ### Optional: Write-access token